 [GUEST POST] James Aquilone on 10 Science Fiction Kickstarter Campaigns You Should Fund

-James Aquilone is the Managing Editor at Weird Tales Magazine.
+James Aquilone is a writer and editor.
 His first short story will appear in Weird Tales #362.
-His non-fiction can be found at Den of Geek, BuzzFeed, his personal website, Blogzarro, and in the mouths of hundreds of radio DJs across the country.
+His non-fiction can be found at Den of Geek and BuzzFeed, as well as in the mouths of hundreds of radio DJs across the country.
 James lives in Staten Island, New York, with his wife and small Ewokian dog.

 Money burning a hole in your pocket?
 Then fork it over to these cool SF-related Kickstarter campaigns!